GenBench/GenBench.github.io/_pages/workshop.md

 # Venue

-The First GenBench workshop will be held at EMNLP 2023!
+The First GenBench workshop will be held at [EMNLP 2023](https://2023.emnlp.org/) in Singapore from December 6 to 10, 2023!

 # Workshop description